Background information

 • Flooding

-SSEN provide Powertrack, a free app that gives you instant, up-to-date, and accurate information on any power cut which may be affecting their distribution areas in central southern England and, northern Scotland and the Highlands and Islands.
+SSEN provide Power Track, a free app that gives you instant, up-to-date, and accurate information on any power cut which may be affecting their distribution areas in central southern England and, northern Scotland and the Highlands and Islands.
+Follow the link below to see Power Track.

 We work closely with SSEN and community groups to develop community emergency plans.
 SSEN has provided funding to community groups, who have supported their plans by purchasing equipment such as generators, sleeping bags and torches.

-In the event of a national power outage Hampshire and Isle of Wight have specific arrangements to help us to respond to a National Power Outage and support the public until the power is restored.
+In the event of a national power outage, Hampshire and Isle of Wight Local Resilience Forum have specific multi-agency arrangements to help respond to a loss of power and support the public, where possible, until the power is restored.

 We are also aware that the electricity network is more complicated in urban regions, it is likely that rural areas will receive power more quickly.
 It is also likely that due to the geographical distribution of generation across the country in the North of the UK is like to have power restored quicker than the South of the UK.